 One emotional support animal may be held on the lap of a guest with the disability, provided that the animal is no larger than a two-year-old child.
 Animals which exceed a safe size and weight, pose any type of threat to health and safety, or have not been trained to behave properly in a public setting (and therefore may cause a significant disruption to cabin service) may be denied transport.

 Specialty dogs are dogs that are not providing a service to a person with a disability, but are trained to perform professional functions.
 Some examples of a specialty dog include search and rescue dogs and avalanche rescue dogs.
 A certificate may be required.

 WestJet follows the U.S. Department of Transportation guideline for Nondiscrimination on the Basis of Disability in Air Travel and will also accept the credible verbal assurance of the qualified individual with a disability using a service or emotional support animal on WestJet aircraft.
 WestJet may request documentation for emotional support animals; if you are not able to present documentation upon request, we may deny your request for your animal to travel as an emotional support animal.

-Emotional support animals: please fax a signed letter, dated no more than one year before travel, from your licensed mental health professional (for example, a psychiatrist, psychologist, licensed clinical social worker) to WestJet at 1-855-648-8166 according to the advance notification requirements outlined below.
+Emotional support animals: please fax a signed letter, dated no more than one year before travel, from your licensed mental health professional (for example, a psychiatrist, psychologist, licensed clinical social worker) to WestJet at 1-855-648-8166 according to the advance notification requirements.
 This letter must be on your attending mental health professional's letterhead, and must state:

 - You have a mental or emotional disability recognized in the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM V).